Sidharthpm11/job-portal/README.md

 # Getting Started with Job portal

-this application for listing job
+this is the application for job search and related process
 ## Available ScriptsThis p

 n the project direcItory, you can run: